jamen/arthur/readme.md

     -t, --template <template>    HTML template.
 ```

-The setup is pretty straightforward.
-Just have a directory of markdown and images like:
+The setup is simple.
+Have a directory of markdown and images like:

 ```
 articles/